Greater Swiss Mountain Dog: Neck, topline and body

 This Greater Swiss Mountain Dog has strong, well-muscled shoulders; straight, strong forelegs; slightly sloping pasterns and well-rounded feet.

 the croup is the fused sacral vertebrae that form the roof of the pelvis and the first few vertebrae of the tail.

 The depth of the chest is approximately one-half the height of the dog at the withers, and the deepest point of the chest should lie between the elbows, not above them.

 Forequarters

 The shoulders of a Greater Swiss Mountain Dog are long, sloping, strong, moderately laid back, flat and well-muscled.

 Hindquarters

 broad, strong and muscular hindquarters, and proper angles between the stifles and hocks are essential for a draft dog to provide powerful rear-drive during movement.
 The breed standard 'bend of stifle' refers to where the upper and the lower thighs meet.
 The hock joint corresponds to the human ankle and first short bones in the foot; the dog does not walk on the heel as people do.

 Temperament

-The Greater Swiss Mountain Dog is happy with an enthusiastic nature and strong affinity to people and children.
-This breed is sociable, active, calm and dignified.
+The Greater Swiss Mountain Dog has an enthusiastic nature and strong affinity to people and children.
+This breed is described as sociable, active, calm and dignified.
 While the breed does need exercise, they do not need a vast space.
 The breed often stands close to their owners, rarely straying far away without checking in.